• Skip to main content

 If you are considering adding a pup to the pack, the one thing you for sure need to avoid is shopping at puppy mills.
 If you have not heard about the dangers of puppy mills, let me fill you in on why you need to steer clear of these.

 A puppy mill is a dog breeding commercial operation that functions on a large scale.
 Profit for these is more important than the well-being of the animals.
-Due to lack of consideration of the genetic quality, this type of breeding produces multiple generations of hereditary defects that go unchecked.
+Due to a lack of consideration of the genetic quality, this type of breeding produces multiple generations of hereditary defects that go unchecked.

 Some puppies from mills end up in pet stores as young as six and eight weeks old where they market for high dollar amounts.
 The paperwork is rarely accurate, and the majority of them have many health problems.
 [1]